wanghaisheng/UltraDict/readme.md

 ## Performance comparison

-Lets compare a classical Python dict, UltraDict, multiprocessing.Manager and Redis.
+Lets compare a classical Python dict, i18n_json, multiprocessing.Manager and Redis.

 Note that this comparison is not a real life workload.
 It was executed on Debian Linux 11 with Redis installed from the Debian package and with the default configuration of Redis.